 - 1.5 cups drinking water

-- Boil the water, add the corn silk.
+- Pour the boiling water over the corn silk.

 - Let is sit for 3 to 5 minutes.

 - Strain the tea and enjoy a warm sip.